Changissnz/ask_yourself_if_red_state_is_for_you/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Sometimes, it's the things you can't change about ourselves that you are forced to hide, for acceptance from the greater good, the populace.
+Sometimes, it's the things you can't change about yourself that you are forced to hide, for acceptance from the greater good, the populace.
 But your motivations can remain entirely the same.
 You just have to change up your style a bit.

 ![4b3c7639-7eab-4e74-9d67-56744c4f55dd](https://github.com/user-attachments/assets/d3b461fc-de38-4387-aa9f-0462676d4d80)